sh4dowxanuj/TestProject/README.md

 - ✅ Search engine integration added
 - ✅ Fullscreen video UI fixes completed
 - ✅ APK output configuration centralized

-## 📞 Support

-If you encounter any issues or have suggestions:
-- Open an issue on GitHub
-- Check the documentation in the `docs/` folder
-- Review the `TAB_UI_FIXES.md` for recent tab improvements
-- Check `SIGNING_SETUP.md` for APK signing information

 ## 🎉 Acknowledgments